David-Hajek/Web-UI-Design-Group-Project/README.md

 12. HTML/CSS/JS
 - JS.
 To store our products, a combination of js, html and css all around the webpage.
 13. Other tools (Figma, GitHub, etc.)
-- Github, Figma, Penpot
+- Github, Figma, Penpot, Warp, Github Copilot

 👥 Team Contributions
 14. Each member should write a short reflection:

 David Hajek (David-Hajek):
-- Main contributions: JS. for the item storage, Main item grid, Navigation bar at the top, structure of the homepage, Item page, Random reviews,
+- Main contributions: JS. for the item storage, Main item grid, Navigation bar at the top, structure of the homepage, Item page, Random reviews, CSS support :)
 - The biggest challenge was to get the javascript to be read by html and then used, as I had to structure it, so that I can easily add in and export items, the problem was then solved and properly linked, making it easy to add new items, expanding the already existing grid.
 - I learned how to properly use the (if) function of swelte, while also using item arrays to read data from them.

+KNOWN BUGS: In very rare cases, the mobile version of our page, hides our items unless the user scrolls a tiny bit lower, altho this bug is very rare.

 Tymoteusz Walichnowski (Tymoteusz-Walichnowski):
 - Main contributions: HTML, CSS, JS for shopping cart functionality including the cart tab & cart storage.